DeNic0la/ExamdateCalSync/README.md

 ## Purpose
 This tool was Developed to Copy events modify them and then insert them into another Calendar.
 The Source-Events are provided by Schulnetz, every student can Import those URLs into their Calendar.
-The Events are Filtered, only the Exams & Projects will endup in the Target calendar.
+The Events are Filtered, only the Exams & Projects will end up in the Target calendar.
 I personally only want the Exam entries in my Calendar and am bothered by the repetitive entries from the normal lessons.

 ## Disclaimer
+> [!IMPORTANT]
-You can now Choose which events to sync to your Calendar, rendering this tool useless.
+> You can now Choose which events to sync to your Calendar, rendering this tool useless.

+> [!CAUTION]
-This will DELETE ALL EVENTS in you target Calendar, make sure to create a new (empty) Calendar for this I don't guarantee that this will work.
+> This will DELETE ALL EVENTS in you target Calendar, make sure to create a new (empty) Calendar for this.

+I don't guarantee that this will work.
 You need a Google Account to run this project in.
 I don't guarantee anything.
 You will need some computer know-how.